davatorium/rofi/doc/rofi.1.markdown

     rofi -show drun
 ```

-A very useful setup in minimalistic window managers is to combine `drun`, `run`
+A useful setup in minimalistic window managers is to combine `drun`, `run`
 with `window` mode:

 ```bash